 A: Technically it’s possible, but in the world of tailoring, this is open heart surgery.
 Removing the shoulder pads is the easy part, recutting the shoulder lines to accommodate for the difference in slope, and adjusting each of the connected pattern pieces appropriately (including the front panel, back panel, collar, lining, etc) is where the art meets the science.
 It takes a very experience and diligent tailor to get it right.
 My advice is to avoid putting lipstick on that pig and use your alteration money to invest in some new jackets that are designed to be unstructured and casual.

 Q: I’m getting married in Jamaica next May, and I can’t decide what to wear.
 I figure a tuxedo would be both impractical and overdone.
 However, my fiancée is wearing a full-on wedding dress, so I have to look good.
 Any suggestions?

 A: Jamaica, Jamaica!
 Congrats my friend.
 Hard to answer without knowing the formality of your fiance’s dress, and the event overall.
 If she’s going full-on formal with her dress, I say why not do the same?
 There are few changes for a man to get down and dirty in a tailored tuxedo, and his wedding night is certainly one of them.
 With that said, it doesn’t have to be a black wool tuxedo that’s all stuffy and serious.
 Ideally, it’s a beach-ready tux that shows a little swagger.
 Something linen, maybe cream, maybe incorporating a light-colored dinner jacket.
 I really like something like this; it’s perfect for that once-in-a-lifetime occasion.
 It sounds like you have some time to keep planning, so keep an eye out for our “Guide to Wedding Style” coming up shortly :) Cheers mate.

 Got a style question?
-Hit us on our Contact Page!
+Hit me!

 Yours in style,